xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 ![wireshark-dns.png](wireshark-dns.png)

-I applied the `dns` filter in order to demonstrate the moment my computer asked for the IP address of the Docker's servers.
-Because communication with the servers uses `TLS` encryption for security reasons, i'll apply the `tls` filter to show the handshakes being made to external servers:
+I applied the `dns` filter to demonstrate the moment my computer asks for the IP address of the Docker's servers.
+Because communication with the servers uses `TLS` encryption (for security reasons), I'll apply the `tls` filter to show the handshakes:

 ![wireshark-tls.png](wireshark-tls.png)

-This is the final proof that shows the place of where Docker is getting the images when it does not find them locally.
-This is a trivial and short demonstration i wanted to put here just to insist on the wise advice of always `try to understand what you are doing and why it is working`.
-This is the key to master any area of the cybersecurity landscape.
+This is the final proof that shows the place where Docker gets the images when it does not find them locally.
+This is a trivial and short demonstration useful to emphasize to always `try to understand what you are doing and why it is working`.
+This is the key to master any area of the cybersecurity landscape (and any career).

 We will continue on building our image.
 We can check that we have installed it successfully by running the following command: